La Hora Lunática

-La Hora Lunática (The Crazy Hour) was a daily one-hour live TV show aired on Telemundo.
-It was the first TV show to win in its time slot over its strongest competitor on Univisión.
+La Hora Lunática (The Crazy Hour) is a daily one-hour live show aired on Telemundo.
+It was the first programme to win in its time slot over its competitors on Univisión.
 The show featured the talents of "Humberto Luna", Mario Ramírez Reyes "El Comodín", "Hugo Armando" & Jackie Torres who welcomed Tito Puente, "Celia Cruz", Marc Anthony, "Julio Iglesias", "Antonio Aguilar", "Vicky Carr" & many more international stars.
-The show also featured the talents of Belkis Proenza, Miguel Angel MasJuan, Luis Enrique De Los Cobos, Lucio Arroyo and singer Sylvia Flores.
-Jackie Torres produced the show from 1995 until 1996 when she welcomed Mario Proenza as the new producer.
+The show also featured Belkis Proenza, Miguel Angel MasJuan, Luis Enrique De Los Cobos, Lucio Arroyo and singer Sylvia Flores.
+Jackie Torres produced the show from 1995 until 1996.